Special needs students at a Pizza Hut were allegedly told to hurry up for 'regular' people

 "These kids could teach you a little something about work ethic, compassion, and humanity!!!!
 Everyday of their lives, they give 110% just to keep up with, and be a part of this world," Bensch wrote in her post.

 A manager at the Pizza Hut told NBC News Tuesday that he was not authorized to comment on the company's behalf.
-Pizza Hut did not return calls from NBC News requesting comment Tuesday.
+A spokesman for the company said it was aware of the concerns that were raised and in no way does it reflect Pizza Hut's "standard of serving the community and providing every guest with excellent service."

-Bensch said she is among the parents and community members who have submitted formal complaints to Pizza Hut.
+"Our local franchisee has been in contact with the school principal and superintendent to offer our apologies to the students and teachers and will be meeting with them this week," the spokesman told NBC News in a statement.
+"Restaurant management will also be reinforcing our expectations with employees at the store to ensure that our standards of service are upheld going forward."

-The company replied to Bensch in an email, a copy of which was provided to NBC News.
+The spokesman also said Pizza Hut hopes to welcome the class back to the restaurant soon.

 "It didn't surprise me, it's just how the world works these days," said Duncan, who was not at the restaurant with the group.
 He also said he believes those who made the alleged comments should be held accountable.